 Reinvest or Redeem Treasury Bills

-- If you hold a bill in TreasuryDirect, when the bill matures, you can redeem or reinvest it.
+If you hold a bill in TreasuryDirect, when the bill matures, you can reinvest it or redeem it.

 If you hold a bill in TreasuryDirect, you can use the proceeds from the maturing bill to buy another bill of the same term.
 This is a reinvestment.
 For instance, if you own a 52-week bill, you can use its proceeds to reinvest into another 52-week bill.